yarrouye/rest-toolbox/README.md

 easy(1) to not URL-encoded the values, which is its default behavior (just like it string quotes values in JSON).

-The special form `:` means to pass the data without a value.
-Doing
+One can omit a value (rather than assigning an empty value).
+Doing:

     $ easy -B GET /persons start=3 count

 will result in fetching `/persons?start=3&count` while doing

-    $ easy -jB POST /persons name=Yves zipcode:=98004 age:
+    $ easy -jB POST /persons name=Yves zipcode:=98004 age

 would bake and send